himanshu1844/video-transcoder/readme.md

-Scalable Video Transcoding Pipeline using AWS and Docker

-This project describes the implementation of a scalable, event-driven video transcoding pipeline that processes uploaded video files, transcodes them into multiple resolutions, and stores optimized versions on Amazon S3.
-The system uses AWS cloud services and containerized architecture to automate and manage the entire workflow.

-Technologies Used:

-Amazon S3 – For storing original and transcoded video files

-Amazon SQS – For message queuing and triggering events

-Amazon ECS – For running the containerized transcoding service

-Amazon ECR – For storing Docker container images

-Docker – For containerization of the processing service

-FFmpeg – For video transcoding into multiple resolutions

-System Architecture:

-Upload and Trigger:
-A user uploads a video to a designated source S3 bucket.
-This upload event generates a notification that is sent to an SQS queue.

-Message Processing:
-A Docker container running on Amazon ECS listens to the SQS queue.
-When a message is received, the container:

-Downloads the video from the S3 source bucket

-Transcodes the video into multiple resolutions such as 360p, 480p, and 720p using FFmpeg

-Post-Processing:
-Once transcoding is complete, the new video files are uploaded to a target (production) S3 bucket.
-The SQS message is then deleted to confirm successful processing.

-Features:

-Event-driven automation using S3 event notifications and SQS

-Multi-resolution video generation using FFmpeg

-Containerized deployment with Docker for portability

-Upload of optimized video files to a separate S3 production bucket

-Error handling mechanisms to manage failures

-IAM role and policy configurations for secure access control

-Debugging and Testing:
-Local testing and debugging of the Docker containers can be done using test video files and simulated SQS messages.
-Verbose logs and environment variables help in identifying issues during the transcoding or upload phases.

-Security Best Practices:

-Use the principle of least privilege when assigning IAM roles

-Restrict access to S3 buckets and queues using bucket and resource policies

-Enable logging and monitoring for all AWS resources used

-Scalability Considerations:

-The ECS service can be horizontally scaled based on the number of messages in the SQS queue

-Stateless container design allows reliable performance in high-load scenarios.
+🎥 Scalable Video Transcoding Pipeline using AWS and Docker

+This project implements a scalable, event-driven video transcoding pipeline that automatically processes uploaded videos, transcodes them into multiple resolutions, and stores optimized versions in Amazon S3.
+The system leverages AWS cloud services and containerization to provide a reliable and maintainable workflow.

+🧰 Technologies Used
+📦 Amazon S3 – Storage for original and transcoded videos

+📩 Amazon SQS – Message queue for event-driven processing

+🐳 Docker – Containerization of the transcoding service

+🚢 Amazon ECS – Running containerized workloads at scale

+🏞️ Amazon ECR – Docker image repository

+🎞️ FFmpeg – Video transcoding tool for multiple resolutions

+🏗️ System Architecture
+Upload & Trigger

+User uploads video to a source S3 bucket

+S3 sends an event notification to an SQS queue

+Message Processing

+Docker container running on ECS polls SQS messages

+On message receipt, downloads the video from S3

+Transcodes the video into multiple resolutions (360p, 480p, 720p) using FFmpeg

+Post-Processing

+Uploads transcoded videos to the target production S3 bucket

+Deletes the SQS message after successful processing

+✔️ Features
+🔄 Event-driven automation using S3 & SQS

+📺 Multi-resolution video transcoding (360p, 480p, 720p)

+🐋 Containerized transcoding service using Docker

+☁️ Scalable deployment on AWS ECS

+🔒 Secure access with fine-grained IAM roles and policies

+⚙️ Robust error handling and retry mechanisms

+🔍 Debugging & Testing
+Local container testing with sample videos and simulated SQS events

+Detailed logging to identify and fix issues

+Environment variables to configure and tune behavior

+🔐 Security Best Practices
+Principle of least privilege for IAM permissions

+Bucket policies to restrict access to S3 data

+Logging and monitoring enabled for AWS resources

+📈 Scalability
+ECS service can scale out automatically based on SQS queue length

+Stateless container design supports load distribution and failover